sandeep-200609/CODETECH-TASK2/README.md

 Elderly or disabled support system

 Office and industrial automation (basic)

+  WORKING DEMO
+Steps:

+Upload the Arduino code.

+Connect HC-05 and Relay as per circuit.

+Power on Arduino.

+Pair your phone with HC-05 (1234 or 0000 as password).

+Open the app and send 1 → Device turns ON.

+Send 0 → Device turns OFF.